tarvinarora/TextbookRentalApp/README.md

 # My Personal Project

-## Description: Textbook Rental Application
+## Description: Textbook Rental Application - TextXChange

 My personal project is a textbook rental application designed specifically for students at UBC.
 This application facilitates access to textbooks between UBC students, offering both *rental opportunities* and *listings*.
 Users can either rent out their textbooks to fellow students or find textbooks available for rent.
 Textbooks are categorized by *Year Level, Subject, Course, and Faculty* to streamline search processes.